 These kinds of things are the stuff of which our teaching products are made.

 We have set up a private social network (like Facebook), where creators of all kinds can collaborate to improve their ideas and products.

 So why struggle along alone?
 Why not co-labour with others?
 How about a collaboration to refresh your product ideas, that gives you access to loads of new ideas, plus opens up useful chats with those just like you, all facing similar needs and challenges?

 Through ILTT Marketplace creators worldwide, you can link up with creators from anywhere and everywhere.
 You now have a place to come and help yourself, and to help others.
 Come to chat or enquire, to upload and sell your teaching products, or browse and buy teaching products from others.
 And all at great prices!

-We have a particular School Teachers Collaboration group for those who need to share about school things.
+We have a School Teachers Collaboration group for those who need to share about school things.
 Plus, there’s an ILTT Sellers Group for creators who want to share broader ideas for creating teaching and learning products.
 You can of course join both groups.
 It’s your choice.

 We also have a points system to motivate members to post on the social platform.
 Points act as credit, and can be used for discounts on purchases.
 Each month the member gaining most points wins a cash prize.

 We want to help you turn what you know into an opportunity to teach others and help to change the world through education, in the broadest meaning.